Islamic Golden Age: Social sciences

-Healthcare

 Hospitals

 The earliest known Islamic hospital was built in 805 in Baghdad by order of Harun Al-Rashid, and the most important of Baghdad's hospitals was established in 982 by the Buyid ruler 'Adud al-Dawla.
 The best documented early Islamic hospitals are the great Syro-Egyptian establishments of the 12th and 13th centuries.
 By the tenth century, Baghdad had five more hospitals, while Damascus had six hospitals by the 15th century and Córdoba alone had 50 major hospitals, many exclusively for the military.

 The typical hospital was divided into departments such as systemic diseases, surgery, and orthopedics, with larger hospitals having more diverse specialties.
 "Systemic diseases" was the rough equivalent of today's internal medicine and was further divided into sections such as fever, infections and digestive issues.
 Every department had an officer-in-charge, a presiding officer and a supervising specialist.
 The hospitals also had lecture theaters and libraries.
 Hospitals staff included sanitary inspectors, who regulated cleanliness, and accountants and other administrative staff.
 The hospitals were typically run by a three-man board comprising a non-medical administrator, the chief pharmacist, called the shaykh saydalani, who was equal in rank to the chief physician, who served as mutwalli (dean).
 Medical facilities traditionally closed each night, but by the 10th century laws were passed to keep hospitals open 24 hours a day.

 For less serious cases, physicians staffed outpatient clinics.
 Cities also had first aid centers staffed by physicians for emergencies that were often located in busy public places, such as big gatherings for Friday prayers.
 The region also had mobile units staffed by doctors and pharmacists who were supposed to meet the need of remote communities.
-Baghdad was also known to have a separate hospital for convicts since the early 10th century after the vizier ‘Ali ibn Isa ibn Jarah ibn Thabit wrote to Baghdad's chief medical officer that "prisons must have their own doctors who should examine them every day".
+Baghdad was also known to have a separate hospital for convicts since the early 10th century after the vizier 'Ali ibn Isa ibn Jarah ibn Thabit wrote to Baghdad's chief medical officer that "prisons must have their own doctors who should examine them every day".
 The first hospital built in Egypt, in Cairo's Southwestern quarter, was the first documented facility to care for mental illnesses.
 In Aleppo's Arghun Hospital, care for mental illness included abundant light, fresh air, running water and music.